trek-view/basecamp/_posts/2021-08-20-metadata-exif-xmp-360-video-files-camm-camera-motion-metadata-spec.md

 The rest of Track3 follows this format.
 Every 0.1s, 2 measurements for `AngularVelocity` and `Acceleration` are printed (20 per second), and every 1 second GPS information is printed.

 [As I discovered earlier this year](/blog/2020/gps-101), not all sensors on the device can sample at such a high rate.
 For example, almost all mobile devices, including all Apple devices, receive GPS at the rate of 1Hz (1 GPS measurement a second).
+In such cases, software can be used estimate GPS position using other IMU measurements for subsecond GPS resolution.

 ## Help us Build Great Software